cjbackman/cjbackman.com/content/on/mutation-testing.md

 - Provide insights about gaps in our test suite and how to improve it.​
 - Indirectly contribute to better code quality by making tests more comprehensive.​

-However, as always, there is a different side of the coin and we'll explore that next.
+However, as always, there is a different side of the coin and we will explore that next.

-### Don't aim for a 100% mutation score
+### Do not aim for a 100% mutation score

-First off, don't aim for a 100% mutation score.
-It's rarely feasible in a large codebase because chances are you'll encounter some _[equivalent mutants](https://stryker-mutator.io/docs/mutation-testing-elements/equivalent-mutants/)_.
+First off, do not aim for a 100% mutation score.
+It is rarely feasible in a large codebase because chances are you will encounter some _[equivalent mutants](https://stryker-mutator.io/docs/mutation-testing-elements/equivalent-mutants/)_.
 Those mutations are syntactically different from the original program, but functionally identical, thus leading to false positives.
 In a large codebase, these mutations can be difficult to locate and remove.
 Accepting a score lower than 100% might be a more pragmatic solution.

 Another misleading outcome can come from _incompetent mutants_.
-Those are mutations that result in code that's so faulty it will always be killed.
+Those are mutations that result in code that is so faulty it will always be killed.
 This happens when the mutant, e.g., causes the program to crash, goes into an infinite loop or always throws an exception.
 The mutations will be killed not because the tests are good, but because the mutant was doomed from the start.

 Finally, mutation testing tends to be time-consuming and computationally expensive due to the large number of mutants.
 Also, there is an added complexity of having to juggle yet another framework, which might not be justified for a smaller project.

 ## Treat yourself to the occasional mutation test

-That's it, let's sum up the tradeoffs of mutation testing.
+That is it, let us sum up the tradeoffs of mutation testing.

 | Mutation tests yay                        | Mutation tests nay        |
 | ----------------------------------------- | ------------------------- |